 We come to your location so you can witness and verify Chain-of-Custody.

-We physically destroy hard drives for 100% data destruction.
+We physically destroy hard drives for data destruction – no wiping or erasing.

 On-Site Hard Drive Destruction Service

 E-Waste Security’s hard drive destruction service is the most secure and compliant in the industry.

 To begin with, we physically destroy hard drives.
 As a result, your hard drives can no longer be used nor can data ever be recovered.
 The threat of information exposure and data breach is effectively controlled.

 Secondly, we destroy the hard drive on-site so you can witness and verify that data has been destroyed.
 This witnessed process ensures an unbroken chain-of-custody that will satisfy your CISO and SOC auditor.

 Lastly, our Certificates of Destruction go beyond auditors’ requirements and expectations.
 We offer full NIST 800-88 reporting which includes the drives make, model, type, serial number and the parent machine.

 E-Waste Security is a NAID Certified data destruction company.
 Accordingly, our hard drive destruction process must follow stringent policies and procedures to mitigate all threats to information security.